The Singleton

 "I don't know yet.
 Ask me Sunday."

-She reached across the kitchen island and put her hand on his.
-She kept it there.
-Neither of them spoke for forty seconds.
-The dragon, in the back room, had reached a part of its story where it was learning to read.
+She reached across the island and put her hand over his and kept it there.
+The dragon, in the back room, had reached the part where it learns the word for *home.* Neither of them said anything for a while.

 "Maya."